SAP-samples/teched2024-XP280/exercises/ex4/README.md

 # Exercise 4 - Setup of SAP Build Process Automation

-In this exercise, we will enhance the existing configuration to setup SAP Build Process Automation leveraging a Terraform module.
+In this exercise, we will enhance the existing configuration to setup SAP Build Process Automation using a Terraform module.

 > [!NOTE]
 > You find the solution for this exercise in the [solutions/ex4](../../solutions/ex4/) folder.